Mayonnaisu/manga-image-translator/README.md

 	*   [Webtoon Mode](#webtoon-mode)

 ## NOTICE
 ### <mark>~~I just realized that the installer is broken.
 Not sure since when, but it worked the last time I tested it lol.
-My bad X'D. Let me figure out how to fix this one.~~ See https://github.com/Mayonnaisu/manga-image-translator/issues/2.</mark>
+My bad X'D. Let me figure out how to fix this one~~ **(fixed)**.
+See https://github.com/Mayonnaisu/manga-image-translator/issues/2.</mark>

 ### Some things have been changed & fixed, so it's recommended to update to newer components if you have installed it before.
-See the [UPDATE section for more info](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#update).
+See the [UPDATE](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#update) section for more info.

 ### Since the guide has become too long and complex than originally intended, I decided to simplify it.
 You can see the more detailed version of this guide [here](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#readme).